 Navigating family court without a lawyer can be challenging, but you are not alone.
 This guide is here to help you understand the process, prepare effectively, and feel more confident in court.
+The is a short video in the Video Guides section of this website which explains what to expect and how to deal with a family court hearing here.

 If you don’t have a solicitor or barrister, you are a litigant in person.
 You still have the right to: